Restoring Human Solidarity Through the integration of Social and spiritual consciousness

-The Soul Focus Group, LLC is a Social Change and Leadership Development consulting company.
+The Soul Focused Group, LLC is a Social Change and Leadership Development consulting company.
 We are Human Performance Specialists who believe in people.
-We know when people are in their power, they will achieve greatness.
+We know that when people are in their power, they will achieve greatness.

 Our specialists bring over twenty-five years of experience in helping people unlock the power of their Natural Expression through Integrated Consciousness and Ego Reduction®.

 With our formula we awaken the power, creativity, and innovation fermenting in our natural expression.